cvmfs/doc-cvmfs/docs/cpt-quickstart.rst

           CVMFS_HTTP_PROXY="http://myproxy1:port|http://myproxy2:port"

-    For the syntax of more complex HTTP proxy settings, see Section [sct:config:network].
-Make sure your local proxy servers allow access to all the Stratum 1 web servers (see Section [sct:squid]).
+    For the syntax of more complex HTTP proxy settings, see :ref:`sct_network`.
+Make sure your local proxy servers allow access to all the Stratum 1 web servers (more on :ref:`proxy configuration here <cpt_squid>`).
 For Cern repositories, the Stratum 1 web servers are listed in /etc/cvmfs/domain.d/cern.ch.conf.

 **Step 5**
     Check if CernVM-FS mounts the specified repositories by